Homelessness in South Africa

 Homelessness in South Africa dates back to the apartheid period.
 Increasing unemployment, lack of affordable housing, social disintegration, and social and economic policies have all been identified as contributing factors to the issue.

 Some scholars argue that solutions to homelessness in South Africa lie more within the private sphere than in the legal and political spheres.

 There is no national census on homeless people in South Africa, researchers instead rely on individual studies of homeless persons in particular cities.

-The South African homeless population has been estimated at approximately 200,000.
+In 2022, the South African homeless population was reported by Statistics South Africa (Stats SA) to comprise a total of 55,719 individuals.

-One study found that three out of four South African metropolitan municipalities viewed homelessness primarily as a social dependency issue, responding with social interventions.
+One study found that three quarters of South African metropolitan municipalities viewed homelessness primarily as a social dependency issue, responding with social interventions.
 At the same time, homeless South Africans indicated that the most important thing the municipality could assist them with was employment and well-located affordable housing.

 History

 Early history through the 1800s

 In the 19th century the main issues for the colonies was of squatting and vagrancy after much of the land was taken by white people to be farmed.
 Mid 19th century, under the colonial rule efforts were made to remove non-white people from white owned property, causing the displacement and a large wandering population looking for work.

 The introduction of Cape's Vagrancy and Squatting Act (1878) and other legislation passed by the colonies, were enacted to change the status of vagrants or wanders living on the land into residential labour status to prevent any crime risks associated with the wandering population.